mbaersch/url-cleaner/README.md

 ## Usage
 - define any URL as input value.
 Select **"Whitelist"** and define a set of allowed variables.
 All other parameters and their values will be eliminated from the URL query string.
 Alternatively a **"Blacklist"** can be defined in the same way.
 In this case, only blacklisted parameters are removed.

+### Update: Redact Path
+In June 2023 a third option *"Redact Path"* was added.
+You can use it to remove certain paths from URLs if they match any of the patterns or search terms privided in the redaction list.

+**Tip**: If picked, there will be no additional adjustment of parameters.
+If you need to change both path and parameters, use result of a first URL Cleaner as input for a second one.

 - The remaining parameter values can optionally be checked and redacted by using one or more **regex expressions**.

 - if you want to **lowercase** the result, check the option in the variable settings (default is "off")